nunojun/Drexel-SE-577-003/readme.md

     ```shell
     $ npm run dev
     ```
-For more details of the backend implementation, please refer to [server/readme.md](server/readme).
+For more details of the backend implementation, please refer to [README for server](server/readme.md).

 #### Client (Frontend)
 1. First, move to the **client** directory.